karansonimj2001/karansonimj2001/README.md

 ## 🌟 About Me

-👨‍🎓 Pursuing BCA (Bachelor of Computer Applications)
+👨‍🎓  BCA (Bachelor of Computer Applications)

 ⚡ 4+ years of practical experience in Python, Web Development & E-commerce